 GADPN (Glasgow Area Disaster Planning Network)

 The Glasgow Area Disaster Planning Network was initiated in 2004 by the Scottish Screen Archive.
-The Group holds regular meetings, organises training events, and offers help to its members should a disaster occur in any of their repositories.
+The Group holds regular meetings, organises training events, and offers help to its members should a disaster occur in any of their repositories (in 2014 the group supported the recovery of The Glasgow School of Art’s archives following a major fire in the School’s Mackintosh Building).
 As a result of these activities, members have become more aware of the need to be prepared and feel better equipped to deal with an emergency should one arise.

 The GADPN did not hold a training session this year as the Archives and Records Association delivered a workshop covering Preservation Skills for Archivists at Glasgow's Mitchell Library in October.
 This workshop covered areas such as emergency planning and disaster recovery.